 Newport Dunes Campground OverviewIf you like non-rustic, resort-style camping, then Newport Dunes Camping might be just right for you!

 In fact, there are many reasons you'd WANT to camp at the Newport Dunes RV Resort...and not very many reasons why you WOULDN'T. The resort is full of amenities.
 It sits on a lovely, waveless bay.
 There is a gated entry, and security personnel "on the watch" 24 hours a day.
-Winter campers will appreciate the fact that Newport Dunes is set down in a "hollow," which means that the always-blowing ocean breezes (which get quite chilly on winter evenings) just don't blow past the campsites here, as much as they do at other California beach campgrounds.
+Winter campers will appreciate the fact that Newport Dunes is set down in a "hollow," which means that the always-blowing ocean breezes (which get quite chilly on winter evenings) just don't blow past the campsites here to the same extent as they do at other California beach campgrounds.
 Newport Dunes is also quiet---no trains passing by nor planes zooming overhead, as is the case with some of the other Southern California beach camp spots.

 On the minus side, camping at Newport Dunes is expensive.
 Plus, if you really want on-the-ocean camping, you won't find it at Newport Dunes.
-This RV resort sits on a BAY, not on the Pacific Ocean itself.
-The beach at Newport Dunes is impeccably clean, and has a wide strech of sand, picnic tables along the shoreline & other amenities...but it does not have ocean waves.
-Another minus is that, when compared to mountain-style camping, the individual camp spots are "squished together."
-(On the other hand, compared to all the other beach campgrounds, the "packed like sardines" nature of the experience isn't any different at Newport Dunes than anywhere else in Southern California.)
+This RV resort sits on a BAY, not on the Pacific Ocean itself...even though Pacific Ocean beaches are nearby.
+However, the bay's sandy beach at Newport Dunes is impeccably clean, and there's a wide swath of the golden grains on which you may lay down your towel and relax.
+There arepicnic tables along the shoreline & other amenities...including some group activities sponsored by the campground.
+One"minus" compared to mountain-style camping is that the individual camp spots are "squished together."
+(On the other hand, compared to all the other beach campgrounds in SoCal, there's no difference.
+They're all packed like sardines due to the scarcity of prime waterfront real estate.)

 Newport Dunes Camping Fees